 Choosing the right spring rate is incredibly important.
 It needs to match the weight of your car, engine placement, and driving style.

-However, when springs get older, or if they’re poorly made, the spring rate tends to fluctuate at different points in their compression range.
+However, when springs get older, or if they’re poorly made, the rate fluctuates at different points in the compression range.
 This is especially common with springs that have a very low spring rate to begin with, even if they’re brand new.

-Unless you have access to a spring dyno, it’s difficult to spot inconsistencies in your spring rate.
-However, most experienced drivers do notice the handling issues caused as a result of fluctuating rates.
+Unless you have access to a spring dyno, it’s difficult to spot these inconsistencies.

 Coil Bind & Spring Bind

-On the other hand, spring bind is what happens when the spring doesn’t rotate properly with the rest of the strut when turning.
+Spring bind is when the spring doesn’t rotate properly with the rest of the strut when turning.
 This problem is exclusive to front suspensions because they’re connected to the steering system.

-When your springs bind, you’ll hear a pinging sound when you turn the steering wheel.
+When your springs bind, you’ll hear a pinging sound while turning.
 This problem commonly occurs with coilovers when the bearings on the upper mount have gone bad.
 As a result, the spring can’t turn freely and so it skips across the perches.

 Of the two, coil binding is a bigger problem.